 - After the treatment, the metallic root is implanted into your jawbone carefully to ensure that this process is a success.

-This process is pain-free as our team of dentist will provide anaesthesia or sedation to ensure that you are comfortable with the procedure to carry on smoothly.
+This process makes you feel as comfortable as possible as our team of dentist will provide anaesthesia or sedation to ensure that you are comfortable with the procedure to carry on smoothly.

 What can you expect after treatment?